 Security Risks

-Currently, some one have gotten the library name on PyPI and it does nothing but a placeholder.
-I do do not know who is the person who registered the library name but I think they can easily push some code to do something malicious.
+Currently, someone has gotten the library name on PyPI, and it does nothing but act as a placeholder.
+I do not know who registered the library name, but I think they could easily push some malicious code.

 If you are using ChatGPT and copying the code it generates, be careful about the libraries it uses.
-If you see a lib that is not familiar search about it first.
-It might be an internal library of OpenAI or any other company and using publicly available libraries that resemble the name might be a security risk.
+If you see a library that is not familiar, search for information about it first.
+It might be an internal library of OpenAI or any other company, and using publicly available libraries that resemble the name could be a security risk.

 I just did a simple search and found some libraries that have been pushed to PyPI which are doing malicious things.
 For example, a library that can steal your cookies or passwords.
 Here is a blog post from Fortinet that describes some of the malicious packages hidden in PyPI: Malicious packages hidden in PyPI